clojure-doc/clojure-doc.github.io/content/md/articles/language/concurrency_and_parallelism.md

 `clojure.core/set-agent-send-off-executor!` is a similar function that controls what thread pool `clojure.core/send-off` will use.

-Finally, another new function in 1.5 is `clojure.core/send-via` which is like `` but lets you specify an executor to be used on a case-by-case basis:
+Finally, another useful function is `clojure.core/send-via` which is like `clojure.core/send` but lets you specify an executor to be used on a case-by-case basis:

 ``` clojure